diecatiamonteiro/final-project-mern/README.md

 - As a guest, I want to access the registration and login pages so that I can create an account when I'm ready.
 - As a guest, I want to browse all venues so that I can explore potential performance spaces before signing up.
 - As a guest, I want to browse all artists so that I can see the types of performers available on the platform.
 - As a guest, I want to see individual venue and artist profiles so that I can get a sense of the platform.
-I cannot make bookings nor email artists/venues but I can see their social media links.
+I cannot make bookings, favourite artists/venues, or email artists/venues, but I can see their social media links.

 ## 3. Pages in the FE

 - **Register Page**: Sign up for an account
 - **Login Page**: Securely log in
+- **Forgot Password Page**: Send a reset link to email
+- **Reset Password Page**: Set new password
-- **Homepage**: Explain how platform works and have a glimpse of what users can
+- **Homepage**: Explain how platform works and have a glimpse of what users can do
+- **All Artists Page (Find Artists)**: Display all artist cards
+- **All Venues Page (Find Venues)**: Display all venue cards
+- **Individual Artist Page**: Artist profile page with gallery and details, media, social links, and booking calendar
+- **Individual Venue Page**: Venue profile page with gallery and details, media, social links, and booking calendar
+- **Favourites Page**: Display all favourited artists and venues
+- **My Greenroom**: Profile type, first name, last name, email, password.
+Ability to edit all data, change password and delete account.
   - **My Account**: Profile type, first name, last name, email, password.
 Ability to edit all data, change password and delete account.
-  - **My Profile**: Artistic name/venue name, description, profile picture, performance type, genre, images, social links, media links, and calendar availability.
+  - **My Public Profile**: Artistic name/venue name, description, profile picture, performance type, genre, images, social links, media links, and calendar availability.
 Address, revenue split, opening times and performing times for venues only.
 Ability to edit all data.
   - **My Bookings**: Received bookings (to accept or decline) & sent bookings (with option to edit booking date, only enabled until booking is accepted).
-If accepted, booking moves to My Gigs and an email is sent to the other party.
+If accepted, booking moves to My Confirmed Gigs and an email is sent to the other party.
 If declined, booking is removed from dashboard but remains in DB (soft delete) and an email is sent to the other party.
-  - **My Gigs** - Gig cards with option to message other party via email form or to cancel.
+  - **My Confirmed Gigs** - Gig cards with option to message other party via email form or to cancel.
 If cancelled, booking is removed from dashboard but remains in DB (soft delete) and an email is sent to the other party.
+- **About Us Page**: Briefly explain the platform and its purpose
+- **Privacy Policy Page**: Explain how we handle user data and privacy
+- **Contact Us Page**: Contact form to send a message to the platform admins via Formspree
+- **Terms of Service Page**: Reference to our Privacy Policy
 - **Not Found Page**: A 404 page for invalid URLs

 ## 4. Data Structure (MongoDB & Mongoose)